fbpx

 Selling a house can often be stressful and complicated.

-You need to deal with estate agents, solicitors, and potential buyers whilst purchasing a new property at the same time.
+You need to deal with multiple parties and buy a new property at the same time.

 Can I sell my house privately to a friend?